Quantum plasmons with optical-range frequencies in doped few-layer graphene

-On the other hand, atypical methods can dope graphene to levels beyond what is achievable through gating.
+We propose here an alternative approach for breaking the impasse, by doping few-layer graphene structures to levels beyond what is achievable through gating.
+Though there have been previous reports of optical-frequency plasmons in graphene monolayers with adsorbed Li atoms (LiC$_2$)~\cite{despoja2017}, this configuration is energetically unstable as we have established in previous work~\cite{sharmila_2016}, and therefore unlikely to form experimentally; encapsulating the Li atoms between graphene layers, as in the structures proposed and studied here, is required to stabilize the doped system.
 Experiments have proved the feasibility of inserting metal atoms like lithium (Li) between layers of 2D materials \cite{guo_2016,sugawara_2011} resulting in heavy doping.
-Inspired by these facts, we use a theoretical approach based on first-principles electronic structure calculations to explore the possibility of observing quantum plasmons in the visible range for Li-intercalated few-layer graphene.
-Using highly accurate first-principles calculations accompanied with appropriate boundary conditions and realistic estimate of carrier lifetimes; we show that this effect is indeed possible, opening up pathways for fine-tuning a wide range of plasmon frequencies including visible range, in 2D structures, which can be accomplished by varying the concentration and type of intercalants.
+Inspired by this, we use a theoretical approach based on first-principles electronic structure calculations to explore the possibility of observing quantum plasmons in the visible range for Li-intercalated two- and three-layer graphene.
+The origin of 2D plasmons is related to the local field effects and the non-local response of the material to external fields \cite{raza_2011}.
+Hence, the study of these waves demands a fully quantum mechanical description of the material properties which compells us to call them as \textquoteleft quantum\textquoteright~2D plasmons.
+We effectively capture the quantum nature of these plasmons through our accurate, high-fidelity first-principles calculations, distinguished by: (i) our methodology which correctly confines plasmons in two dimensions, and (ii) a realistic estimate of carrier lifetime, a crucial factor that determines plasmon losses.
+Our results show that quantum plasmons in few-layer graphene are indeed feasible.
+This opens new pathways for fine-tuning a wide range of plasmon frequencies, including the visible range, in 2D structures, by controlling the concentration and type of intercalants.

 Our first-principles calculations are based on density functional theory (DFT) as implemented in the GPAW package \cite{gpaw1,gpaw2}.
 The interaction between ionic cores and valence electrons is described by the projector augmented wave method \cite{paw1,paw2}.
 A vacuum of 25 \AA~is included to minimize the interaction between periodic images along the direction perpendicular to the plane of the sheets ($z$ direction).
 The Kohn-Sham wavefunctions are respresented using a plane wave basis with energy cutoff of 340 eV, and the exchange correlation energy of electrons is described using Local Density Approximated (LDA) functional.
 For the linear response calculations, used to estimate the dielectric functions \cite{linear_response}, we sample the Brillouin zone with a 256 $\times$~256 $\times$~1 grid of k-points to include an accurate description of intraband transitions.
 For the dielectric response calculations we use a plane wave energy cutoff of 30 eV.
 All the other parameters were converged to within 0.05 eV of the plasmon energies, using the methodology developed by Andersen {\it et al.}~\cite{thygsen_2012, thygsen_2013} for calculating the quantum plasmon modes.